jerrymarino/iCompleteMe/README.md

 ### General Usage

-- If the offered completions are too broad, keep typing characters; YCM will continue refining the offered completions based on your input.
+- If the offered completions are too broad, keep typing characters; ICM will continue refining the offered completions based on your input.
 - Filtering is "smart-case" sensitive; if you are typing only lowercase letters, then it's case-insensitive.
 If your input contains uppercase letters, then the